Holochains for

 Holographic storage for distributed applications.
 A holochain is a validating distributed hash table (DHT) where every node enforces validation rules on data against the signed chains where the data originated.

-In other words, a holochain functions very much like a blockchain without bottlenecks when it comes to enforcing validation rules, but is designed to be fully distributed through sharding so each node only needs to hold a portion of the data instead of a full copy of a global ledger.
-This makes it feasible to run blockchain-like applications on devices as lightweight as mobile phones
+In other words, when it comes to enforcing validation rules a Holochain app works like a blockchain, but with no bottlenecks and no token.
+The workload is fully distributed through sharding so each node only needs to do a small portion of the work and hold a portion of the data, unlike a consensus-driven global ledger.
+This makes it feasible to run decentralized applications on devices as lightweight as mobile phones.

 Shared Data Integrity